Criobe/documentation/docs/user-guide/training-and-deployment/model-deployment.md

 ### Step 4: Package Function

-All modules now use **parameterized deployment scripts** that accept model weights and configuration files as arguments:
+All modules now use **parameterized deployment scripts** that package everything from the `deploy/` folder:

 ```bash
 # Run from module root directory